All motifs

 Back seat

-The back seat as a recurring image of bounded privacy-in-transit - the rear compartment of a vehicle (taxi, car, town car) the speaker does not drive, occupied with a partner during a journey the driver controls.
-Distinct from Getaway car (the vehicle as escape from pursuit), Train (fated scheduled momentum), and Road (the path itself): the back seat is the specific spatial register of a hidden enclosure inside a moving vehicle, where the driver acts simultaneously as invisible chaperone and as confirmation of the public world outside.
-The image surfaces in New Year's Day ('the back of the taxi' - three hand squeezes signalling love without speech) and 'tis the damn season (the fogged-up car interior as intimate setting), and is plausibly catalogue-recurrent across the Reputation-era treatment of the privacy / secret-relationship register.
+The back seat is the image of bounded privacy in transit, the rear of a vehicle the speaker is not driving, shared with a partner on a journey someone else controls.
+It is distinct from the getaway car (the vehicle as escape), the train (scheduled movement no one in the song set going), and the road (the path itself): the back seat is specifically the hidden enclosure inside a moving vehicle, where the driver is at once an invisible chaperone and a reminder of the public world outside.
+It surfaces in New Year's Day (the back of the taxi, where three hand-squeezes signal love without a word) and 'tis the damn season (the fogged-up car as the intimate setting).

-The back seat carries the doubled charge of privacy and confinement - bounded enough to permit gestures that public space forbids, public enough that those gestures remain folded into the journey rather than expanded into declarations.
-The image's force often lies in what the back seat permits the couple to do (a squeeze, a fog of breath, an unwitnessed touch) and in what the driver's presence implicitly bars (full speech, full disclosure, public recognition).
-Distinct from the bedroom or other domestic-private spaces in that the privacy is temporary and the journey continues - the gesture has to happen while the meter is running.
+The back seat holds privacy and confinement at once: enclosed enough to allow gestures public space forbids, public enough that those gestures stay folded into the journey rather than spoken aloud.
+Its force usually sits in what the space permits (a squeeze, a fogged window, an unwitnessed touch) and what the driver's presence quietly bars (full speech, full disclosure, being seen together).
+Unlike the bedroom or other private rooms, the privacy here is temporary and the journey keeps going: the gesture has to happen while the metre is running.

 Appears in 8 songs